gideaoms/clark-fp/readme.md

 # clark-fp
 Introducing our lightweight library designed to enhance code reliability using functional programming techniques.
-Built to empower developers, it introduces features like either, maybe, and match.
+Built to empower developers, it introduces features like either, option, tag, and match.
 Simplify error handling and promote predictability in your code with ease.

 ## Install
 ```cmd